 What is the new UK Government guidance on firing and rehiring employees?

 The Government blocked the Bill, preferring to focus on the new guidance.
-The guidance states that when contract changes cannot be agreed, employers should thoroughly explore all other options before deciding to dismiss and re-engage employees.
+The guidance states that when contract changes cannot be agreed upon, employers should thoroughly explore all other options before deciding to dismiss and re-engage employees.
 Firing and rehiring should only be considered as a last resort given that it is an “extreme step”.
 The guidance also highlights the legal and other risks to employers, including the risk of reputational damage, strikes and retention challenges, as well as immediate and long-lasting damage to trust and working relationships.

 During the pandemic, many employers made changes to the terms and conditions of employee contracts to access the furlough scheme or enable the survival of the business through economically unprecedented times.
 Some employees were willing to agree to those changes, keen to avoid a redundancy situation, however, now that the pandemic has ended, they may no longer be as willing as they were to accept changes to their contracts.